bhandarisuraz/miniembed/README.md

 # MiniEmbed: Product Matching Model

-This is a specialized version of **MiniEmbed**, fine-tuned exclusively for **high-accuracy product matching** (entity resolution).
+This model uses the same **MiniEmbed** architecture, trained **from scratch** exclusively for **high-accuracy product matching** (entity resolution).

-Unlike general-purpose embedding models, this model is designed to determine if two product listings—often with different titles, specifications, or formatting—refer to the **exact same physical item**.
+It is designed to determine if two product listings—often with different titles, specifications, or formatting—refer to the **exact same physical item**.

 ## Use Case
 **E-commerce Product Matching & Entity Resolution**